PA CONFERENCE OF TEAMSTERS

 He has driven an armored truck in Arizona, delivered theater tickets by motorcycle, and was, for 15 years, a driver for Consolidated Freightways, now out of business.
 "We covered every zip code in the United States," Freer said.
 "That's just an interesting business.
 You go in every business, talk to people, learn how things are made.
 If you name any business in this five-county area, I've been there."
 Driving runs in his family, he said.
 His mother has been a bus driver in the North Penn School District for 26 years.

-His two brothers and his sister are on the road a lot as salespeople.
 "I used to get mad like everybody else," Freer said.
 "I would get irate.
 I would yell out the window.
 One day, about 10 years ago, I got really mad at a guy, and I realized I was killing myself with stress.
 It really did change my life."

 He began looking for ways to take the stress out of driving.
 Whatever he discovered he wrote down in a black-and-white composition book he bought in a dollar store.
 He wrote for years, while waiting to get into loading docks, on breaks, at lunch.
 He wrote the manuscript on a hand-me-down computer in his basement.